-As appropriate and with the approval of the president, the general secretary may delegate in writing to a senior manager (division manager and above) all or any of the general secretary's powers relating to the affixing of the corporate seal to certificates of membership in RI which have been duly approved by the Board, and to all other documents requiring the seal which have been duly signed by the proper RI officer or officers.
+As appropriate and with the approval of the president, the general secretary may delegate in writing to a senior manager all or any of the general secretary's powers relating to the affixing of the corporate seal to certificates of membership in RI which have been duly approved by the Board, and to all other documents requiring the seal which have been duly signed by the proper RI officer or officers.

-As advisable and necessary, the general secretary may delegate to a senior manager (division manager and above) any authority delegated to the general secretary by the Board to make decisions on behalf of the Board in certain matters and certain circumstances.
-(June 1998 Mtg., Bd.
+As advisable and necessary, the general secretary may delegate to a senior manager any authority delegated to the general secretary by the Board to make decisions on behalf of the Board in certain matters and certain circumstances.
+(October 2013 Mtg., Bd.
 Dec.
-348)
+30)

 Source: June 1938 Mtg., Bd.
 Dec.
 266; May-June 1940 Mtg., Bd.
 Dec.
 324; November 1983 Mtg., Bd.
 Dec.
 82. Amended by November 1986 Mtg., Bd.
 Dec.
 113; July 1990 Mtg., Bd.
 Dec.
-16
+16; October 2013 Mtg., Bd.
+Dec.
+30